Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 ```

 as it can be reconstructed (except for the file dates) from the SquashFS file using the script
-`uname-squashfs` which is also provided by the module.
+`unmake-squashfs` which is also provided by the module.

 Reload the module to let the changes take effect and go again in the container: